A Novel Unified Approach to Invariance for a Dynamical System: Basic Concepts and Theorems

 \subsection{Linear Dynamical System}

 In this paper, we consider discrete and continuous linear dynamical systems, respectively described by the following equations:

-where $A\in \mathbb{R}^{n\times n}$ is a constant real matrix, $ x_k, x(t)\in \mathbb{R}^n$ are the state variables, $t\in \mathbb{R}$, and $k\in \mathbb{N}$.
-We may assume, without loss of generality, that $A$ is not the zero matrix.
+where $B_k, A\in \mathbb{R}^{n\times n}$ are constant real matrice, $ x_k, x(t)\in \mathbb{R}^n$ are the state variables, $t\in \mathbb{R}$, and $k\in \mathbb{N}$.
+We may assume, without loss of generality, that $B_k $ and $A$ are not the zero matrix.
 The study of invariant sets is the main subject of this paper, thus now we introduce invariant sets for both discrete and continuous linear systems.
+Note that equations (\ref{dyna2}) and (\ref{dyna1}) can be treated as autonomous systems or as controlled systems.
+In the latter case, the coefficient matrix $B_k$ and $A$ in (\ref{dyna2}) or (\ref{dyna1}) can be represented in the form of $C+DF$, where $C$ is the open-loop state matrix, $D$ is the control matrix, and $F$ is the gain matrix\footnote{For simplicity, we take a discrete system as an example.
+In this case, the system is represented as follows: $x_{k+1}=Cx_k+Du_k$, where $x_k$ is the state variable, $u_k$ is the control variable, and $u_k=Fx_k$.
+Thus, this equation is equivalent to $x_{k+1}=(C+DF)x_k.$}.

 \begin{definition} A set $\mathcal{S}\subseteq \mathbb{R}^n$ is an invariant set for the discrete system (\ref{dyna2}) if $ x_k\in \mathcal{S}$ implies $ x_{k+1}\in \mathcal{S}$, for all $k\in \mathbb{N}$. \end{definition}